scolytus/npm_vs_oss-index/README.md

   * 339 vulnerabilities were referencing NVD
   * 210 vulnerabilities were referencing github issues
 * Out of the 875 vulnerabilities from npm audit, 278 lead to false positives
-* 5182 unique `name@version` identifiers led to false positives on OSS Index
+* 5182 unique `packageName@version` identifiers led to false positives on OSS Index

 ## What it does